 Founded on misconceptions

 The belief that the moon can influence the human body is founded on misconceptions then, it seems.

-Some suggest that because the moon has a profound effect on the tides then it must also have an effect on humans who are mainly water.
+Some suggest that because the moon has a profound effect on the tides, it might also have an effect on humans since we are comprised mainly of water.

 In actual fact, the moon exerts a very weak tidal force on uncontained water.
 Astronomer George O. Abell claims that a mosquito would exert more gravitational pull on your arm than the moon would on your body.

 What research does demonstrate, however, is that many people fall prey to a phenomenon that University of Wisconsin–Madison psychologists Loren and Jean Chapman termed “illusory correlation”.

 That is, the perception of an association that doesn’t in fact exist.
 For example, many people who have joint pain insist that their pain increases during rainy weather, although research shows this to be untrue.